-- 16. AoIP SFP Module Cage (optional): This provides a location in which to insert the AoIP Module supplied with the OPT-DANTE (iVAM) and OPT RAVENNA 64 options. - 17.
-Primary / Secondary 1GB ENET (optional): Primary and Secondary Gigabit Ethernet interfaces are provided with the AoIP option module. - 18.
+- 17. AoIP SFP Module Cage (optional): This provides a location in which to insert the AoIP Module supplied with the OPT-DANTE (iVAM) and OPT RAVENNA 64 options. - 18.
+Primary / Secondary 1GB ENET (optional): Primary and Secondary Gigabit Ethernet interfaces are provided for use with for Dante64 or Ravenna64 / AES67 SMPTE 2022-7 processing options with the AoIP option module. - 19.
 Combo Port (optional): An optional 1GB Fiber Ethernet SFP module and the Primary RJ-45 Ethernet port on the option card operate as a combo port, that is, they provide two different physical layers, optical fiber or electrical, but share the same Ethernet characteristics.
 However, the two different ports cannot be used simultaneously.
-You must choose to connect either one or the other.
+You must choose to connect either one or the other. - 20.
+GPIO Port: This DB-9 female connector contains 4 General Purpose Inputs (GPI) and 2 General Purpose Outputs (GPO), as well as common ground connections.
+A software license must be installed for the GPIO port to function.
+Refer to the System Setup section in Chapter 4 to install software licenses.
+Refer to the GPIO Port Actions section of Chapter 4 for uses of this interface.
+Refer to Figure 2-7 for the pinout of this connector.